josecastro04/App/README.md

 The app is still in development, I'm working on adding more features and improving the UI.

 ## Features
-- Send files to another device
+- Select multiple files from the directory at once
 - Receive files from another device
 - Delete files from the app
 - Load Files from the app